1 Oracle Sharding Overview

 Global businesses might have multiple instances of same applications deployed for multiple departments in multiple regions.
 Federated sharding allows mapping of databases of such applications in to a single federated database and provides the following benefits.

-- Queries can be seamlessly executed against a single federated database using multi-shard query coordinator
+- Queries can be seamlessly processed against a single federated database using multi-shard query coordinator

 - Removes the need to replicate data for reporting and analytics purposes